You want me to talk?

 Why is it that people, friends, partners fall apart?

 Why is that people who ‘knew’ one another inside-out suddenly become strangers?

-Is it because we ‘understand’ them so well that we don’t make efforts to understand them anymore?
+Is it because we seem to ‘understand’ them so well that we don’t make efforts to understand them anymore?

-Why is it that our benefit-of-doubt never seems to favour our loved ones?
+Why is it that our benefit-of-doubt never seems to favour the ones we love?